Expected Dates of Phase Completion and Additional Information:

 The IIAC plans to end phase 2 and begin phase 3 in spring 2021 by producing a report for the campus community summarizing the survey results, campus focus group feedback, short-term strategies to immediately implement, and long-term strategies to recommend to include in the next strategic plan to ensure that Buffalo State thrives in the future.
 Phase 3 will be conducted in coordination with the College Planning Council to use the survey data and short-term and long-term recommended strategies as one resource to inform the next strategic plan for the campus.

 Who in our community is assisting with the survey process?

 The members of the IIAC who are working on the communication, data analysis, report writing, and focus group planning for the survey process were selected based on their expertise in quantitative/qualitative analysis, workforce development, organizational development, organizational psychology, public relations, and conducting similar types of work with other institutions of higher education and organizations as consultants.

-Jonathan Hulbert, Director of Leadership and Organizational Development – Project Manager
+Jonathan Hulbert, Director of Leadership and Organizational Development – Project Manager and Writer

 John Cabra, Professor, Center for Applied Imagination – Qualitative Analysis Team Lead and Report Writing Team Member